How to Tell if Someone is an Alcoholic

 Together you can find a great treatment facility that will help your loved one overcome alcohol addiction.
 Rehab can be highly effective and provides a safe environment, a period of time for focusing on treatment and wellness, expert and caring staff, and a supportive community of other people with similar experiences.

-Most treatment facilities offer services and individualized treatment plans that include detox, medical care, behavioral therapies, group therapy and support, family and relationship therapies, alternative and creative therapies, addiction medicine, and wellness care for overall health.
+Most treatment facilities offer services and individualized treatment plans that include detox, medical care, behavioral therapies, group therapy and support, family and relationship therapies, alternative and creative therapies, and wellness care for overall health.
 Good rehab centers will also focus on relapse prevention and will help your loved one prepare for a sober future back at home with coping strategies and healthy lifestyle changes.

 Knowing how to tell if someone is an alcoholic or is developing an alcohol use disorder can be lifesaving.
-Understand the signs of alcoholism, and don’t be afraid to speak up when you see them in someone you care about.
+Understand the signs and don’t be afraid to speak up when you see them in someone you care about.
 You can make a profound difference in the life of a friend or family member who is struggling by getting them the professional treatment they need.

-24 Hour Alcohol Rehab Hotline – Reach Out Now!
+24 Hour Alcohol Rehab Hotline – Get Help Now

 National Institute on Alcohol Abuse and Alcoholism. (n.d.).
 Alcohol Use Disorder.